neskweek/LightSaberOS/README.md

 ________________________________________________________________________________
 Some hints:
 - please use Arduino IDE version 1.6.11 or newer
-- BUT make sure you use the Board Manager version 1.6.11 or lower!!!
+- make sure you use the Board Manager version 1.6.17 or newer!!!
 How to do this?
 	1. go to Tools/Boards/Boards Manager...
 	2. select Arduino AVR Boards by Arduino version xxxx
-	3. Select in the lower left side of the box the version 1.6.11 and press install
+	3. Select in the lower left side of the box the version 1.6.17 and press install
 - if you want to use the Gravity Color Blend feature, you need to move the MPU6050 calibration values so make room for the extended set of arameters stored in the EEPROM.
 The easierst way to do it is to re-calibrate the MU using this sketch (MPU lib needed!!!):